freeCodeCamp/freeCodeCamp/docs/how-to-work-on-practice-projects.md

 ## create-next-step

 A one-off script that will automatically add the next step based on the last step in the project.
-The challenge seed code will use the previous step's challenge seed code with the editable region markers (ERMs) removed.
+The challenge seed code will use the previous step's challenge seed code.

 ### How to run script: